wikimedia/wikimediafoundation-org/plugins/hm-gutenberg-tools/README.md

 * `npm run watch` Watches for changes and builds development versions of the code.
 * `npm run lint` Lints your JS and fixes your code.

+## Releasing a new version.

+1. Update the version numbers in `plugin.php` and `package.json`.
+2. Add the changelog to the readme for the new version.
+3. Commit your changes to `main` and push.
+4. Run the bash script: `./release.sh v1.2.3`

+The script will sync the the build branch with main, build assets and commit the changes, and publish a new tagged version.

 ## Changelog

+### v1.6.2

+* Fix date filter label not being cleared when both selected dates are unset.
+* Switch from node-sass to sass and npm audit fix

+### v1.6.1

+* Reset PostSelect current page when filters are changed

+### v1.6.0

+* Adds date range filters for use when searching posts

+### v1.5.0

+* Handle current selections across multiple post types
+* Correctly handle post type filters in post selection modal
+* Preserbe specified Post Type list when clearing Types token list

+### v1.4.1

+* Adds a filter to allow the post select query to be modified

+### v1.4.0

+* Support thumbnails in post select components

+### v1.3.1

+* Switch selection when clicking off single-post selections

 ### v1.1.0